 STEM pioneers as Superheroines

-Last week Tuesday Ada Lovelace day, a celebration of the achievements of women in STEM, was marked by worldwide events and appreciation for inspiring women in science today.
+Last week Tuesday Ada Lovelace day, a celebration of the achievements of women in STEM, was marked by worldwide appreciation for inspiring women in science today.
 This year the campaign 'STEM superheroines' aims a spotlight at eight female STEM pioneers who overcame the constraints of their times to make remarkable contributions to their respective fields.
 The campaign reamagines these pioneers as the superheroines they truly are.

 Ada Lovelace (1815-1852)